Back to Latest

 COVID-19 Vaccine Update

-Everyone aged 6 years and older are up to date when they get 1 updated Pfizer-BioNTech or Moderna COVID-19 vaccine.
+• Everyone aged 5 years and older should get 1 dose of the updated Pfizer-BioNTech or Moderna COVID-19 vaccine to protect against serious illness from COVID-19.

 For more information, please visit the CDC website.